 - 3 eggs

-- 2 TBS Betty Crocker Rich & Creamy Vanilla Frosting
+- 2 tbsp Betty Crocker Rich & Creamy vanilla frosting

 - Bake the Red Velvet Cake Mix according to the instruction and let cool.